If you are interested in freelancing for Marketplace, please read through the following guidelines. Contact information is listed at the end.

 It's worth remembering that we do not use phone tape in our feature stories.
 Spots yes, features no. There are exceptions: If your subject is in Ulaan Bataar and has no landline, for example.
 But that's the general rule.
 If you're filing spots, we like the phone tape to be as clean as possible.
 That means no Skype tape and do your best to avoid cell.
 Use a landline whenever possible, please.
 These phone tape rules can govern whether you're able to report a story.
 And that, of course, affects your pitching.

-Send your pitch to email@example.com.
+Send your pitch to MPRadioGold@marketplace.org.
 Deadline for the submission of pitches is midday Wednesday each week.
 The pitches are discussed and either accepted or rejected in a producers and editors meeting.
-You will be told shortly thereafter whether your story has been assigned.
+You will be told shortly thereafter whether your story has been assigned or needs more information.